 In 1952, a professor named Arthur Newell Strahler came up with a way to sort streams and rivers.
 This system has 12 levels, and it’s based on tributaries, which are smaller streams or rivers that flow into a bigger one.

-Streams at level one and two don’t have any streams flowing into them, but they flow into bigger streams.
+Streams at levels one and two don’t have any streams flowing into them, but they flow into bigger streams.
 The smallest streams, which are the first to third level, make up more than 80% of all the streams in the world.
 Streams from the fourth to sixth level are medium-sized and have other streams flowing into them.
 Any stream above the sixth level is considered a river because it has many tributaries.

-The Mississippi River is an eighth level stream, and the Amazon River, which carries more water than any other river in the world, is at the top level, the 12th.
+The Mississippi River is an eighth-level stream, and the Amazon River, which carries more water than any other river in the world, is at the top level, the 12th.
 The Amazon River is so big that it makes the Roe River in Montana look very small.

 The Reprua River